mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 Together, the Semantic Web and Linked Data provide a framework for representing and interlinking data on the web in a structured and machine-readable format, allowing for the integration, querying, and reasoning over large amounts of information.
 This helps to make data on the web more accessible and useful to both humans and machines, enabling more powerful and intelligent applications and services.

 As a developer you are likely familiar with the term *data lake* for enterprise-wide relational and other types of databases.
-Quite simply, graph databases like Fuseki and Neo4J that we previoulsly setup are just another tool to implement *data lakes* but I prefer using the term Knowledge Graph for RDF/RDFS/OWL/SPARQL based datastores because of the ability to infer data that is not explicitly stated as well as providing abstractions for merging different data sources in-place, that is, without the requirement to convert data to other formats or database infrastructure.
+Quite simply, graph databases like Fuseki and Neo4J that we previously setup are just another tool to implement *data lakes* but I prefer using the term Knowledge Graph for RDF/RDFS/OWL/SPARQL based data stores because of the ability to infer data that is not explicitly stated as well as providing abstractions for merging different data sources in-place, that is, without the requirement to convert data to other formats or database infrastructure.

 ## Overview and Theory

 You will learn how to do the following:

 - Understand RDF data formats.
-- - See more use cases for SPARQL queries.
+- See more use cases for SPARQL queries.
-Use Python scripts to query remote SPARQL endpoints like DBPedia and WikiData as we also did in the last chapter.
+- Use Python scripts to query remote SPARQL endpoints like DBPedia and WikiData as we also did in the last chapter.
 - Use the SQLite relational database to cache SPARQL remote queries for both efficiency and for building systems that may have intermittent access to the Internet.
 - Take a quick look at RDF, RDFS, and OWL reasoners.